Clubs & Affiliates

 Pennington Community Action Group (Youth Group)

 Lymington Pennington Youth Club, Thursday Evenings, 7.00 – 9.00, Free WiFi Music, Games, Table Tennis, Pool, Arts & Crafts, Cooking, Xbox games, Hot food & drinks.
 Youth Workers if you just want to talk or get help with CVs and interviews.
 Sessions on Bullying Alcohol Smoking Drugs & Sexual Health.
-Contact 07743269258 Organised by Pennington Community Action Group.
+Organised by Pennington Community Action Group.
 Supported by HCC and Lym Penn Town Council.

 Rotary Club of Lymington

 Lymington Rotary is a dual gender club and a member of worldwide Rotary International.
 We have 54 members meeting for lunch at the Lymington Centre every Wednesday – times are available from our website and we do have monthly evening meetings when we invite friends and family.
 Our objectives are to provide humanitarian service to the community at local, national and international level.
 We encourage high ethical standards in all vocations and work for goodwill and peace in the world.
 We enjoy fun and friendship as we serve the community.
 More information at www.lymingtonrotary.org.uk